armory/documentation/docs/2. user guide/deploying.md

 ### Red/Black (also known as Blue/Green)

 This strategy will deploy a fresh server group and add it to the load balancer.
-The older server group will then be disabled but still be available for internal use.
+The older server group will then be [disabled](#what-does-disabled-mean).

 https://cl.ly/3y2G270F1q0b